Ivankipsit/todo-app/functionalities.md

 ## Backend

 :white_check_mark: add time and date for task completion<br>
-:no_entry: display tasks in ascending order of time and date<br>
+:white_check_mark: display tasks in ascending order of time and date<br>
 :no_entry: filter for a specific date<br>
 :no_entry: search a specific task<br>
 :no_entry: have low/medium/high priority<br>